eladschiller/Renaissance-SDN/README.md

 # Renaissance: a self-Stabilizing Distributed SDN Control Plane
 ## A floodlight prototype implementation

 This repository features a prototype implementation of the Renaissance algorithm [1], using the Floodlight SDN controller.
 An evaluation of performance is provided as well.
-This version of the implementation is by Ivan Tannerud and Anton Lundgren, and it builds upon earlier work one by Michael Tran.
-Emelie Ekenstedt provided assistance along the way.

 A guide on how to run the Renaissance prototype:
 1. Move to the folder floodlight_global and build it via the **ant** command.